Jessica Jones, MD

 - Assistant Professor, Oncology

-Dr. Jones is an Assistant Professor in the Division of Oncology at The University of Texas Health Science Center (UTHealth) McGovern Medical School in Houston.
-She received her medical degree from The University of Texas Health Science Center (UT Health) Medical School in San Antonio.
-Dr. Jones completed a fellowship in Medical Oncology/Hematology from UT Health Medical School in San Antonio.
+Dr. Jones is an Assistant Professor in the Division of Hematology/Oncology of McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
+She received her medical degree from The University of Texas Health Science Center at San Antonio Long School of Medicine.
+Dr. Jones completed a fellowship in Medical Oncology/Hematology from Long School of Medicine in San Antonio.
+She is certified by the American Board of Internal Medicine in both internal medicine and oncology.

-Dr. Jones was awarded the prestigious Joe and Teresa Lozano Long Presidential Scholar award in medical school, as well as the Dean’s Most Promising Research Award in 2010 for her work on “A Comparative Analysis of Human Plasma Glycoproteins By Age and Frailty Status”.
-She received an honorable mention in 2013 for the John Hopkins University Internal Medicine House-staff Research Award for her essay on “Breast Cancer Treatment Delays in a Majority Minority Community: Is There a Difference?”.
-Her peers selected her for the Most Compassionate Intern, and Most Compassionate Resident 2014-2015.
+Dr. Jones was awarded the prestigious Joe and Teresa Lozano Long Presidential Scholar award in medical school, as well as the Dean’s Most Promising Research Award in 2010 for her work on “A Comparative Analysis of Human Plasma Glycoproteins By Age and Frailty Status.”
+She received an honorable mention in 2013 for the John Hopkins University Internal Medicine House-staff Research Award for her essay on “Breast Cancer Treatment Delays in a Majority Minority Community: Is There a Difference?”
+Her peers selected her for the Most Compassionate Intern and Most Compassionate Resident awards in 2014–2015.
 Dr. Jones was awarded the prestigious McDonald Award of Excellence in Oncology in 2018 for her extensive research in breast cancer, research mentoring, and work in quality improvement.

 - Medical Degree